val97/DataAnalytics/README.md

 Project for Data Analytics class at University of Bologna, A.A 2020/2021

-Document classification on the Quicksign OCRized Text Dataset using different neural network architecture CNNs
+Document classification on the Quicksign OCRized Text Dataset using different neural network architecture.